juju/charm-helpers/README.txt

 ============
-CharmSupport
+CharmHelpers
 ============

-CharmSupport provides an opinionated set of tools for building Juju Charms that work together.
-In addition to basic tasks like interact- ing with the Charm environment and the machine it runs on, it also lets you easily add support for things like persistent storage and NRPE.
+CharmHelpers provides an opinionated set of tools for building Juju charms that work together.
+In addition to basic tasks like interact- ing with the charm environment and the machine it runs on, it also helps keep you build hooks and establish relations effortlessly.